Next Miss Universe pageant to be broadcast from New Orleans

 "The City of New Orleans and the Miss Universe Organization share common values of celebrating inclusion, culture and the empowerment of women," New Orleans Mayor LaToya Cantrell said Monday.

-She noted in a news relesae that former contestants and winners have gone on to become surgeons, diplomats, politicians and business leaders, adding "they all champion social causes that are important to them."
+She noted in a news release that former contestants and winners have gone on to become surgeons, diplomats, politicians and business leaders, adding "they all champion social causes that are important to them."

 The competition will be aired on Jan.
-14, 2023 — a Saturday — at the city's convention center, according to a news release.
+14, 2023 — a Saturday — at the city's convention center, according to the statement.
 The live broadcast will culminate with the 70th Miss Universe — Bollywood actress Harnaaz Sandhu of India — crowning the winner.

 "There is no place like New Orleans.
 This vibrant city has been at the top of our list to host for quite some time due to its rich cultural history, as well as its unique arts, entertainment, and culinary scene," said Paula Shugart, president of The Miss Universe Organization.